vblanco20-1/vulkan-guide/docs/extra-chapter/abstracting_descriptors.md

 	}
 ```

 We will begin the hash by hashing the number of bindings that we have in the layout info.
 After that, we compress the data of each binding into a size_t, and xor that one with the hash.
-While the packing we do is not really the best, it doesnt matter that much.
+While the packing we do is not really the best, it doesn't matter that much.

 The descriptor cache is now live.
 You can use similar code to cache almost any other vulkan object.
 Some recomended ones are pipelines themselves and render passes.